d8-contrib-modules/password_policy/README.md

 **Enable**

--  Download and enable the module
+-  Download and enable the module as per normal.

 **Plugins**